Ledragon/pi-vision-histogram/README.md

-# PI Vision Plug-In Library Seed Project
+# PI Vision Extension Library Seed Project
-This project is an application skeleton for a PI Vision Plug-In that contains [Angular][angular] components for custom display symbols as well as other future extensibility objects.
+This project is an application skeleton for a PI Vision Extension that contains [Angular][angular] components for custom display symbols as well as other future extensibility objects.

+This project is an early version of the PI Vision 4 extensibility model and is <b>not intended for use in production or with prior versions of PI Vision.</b>

+If you are a developer who is interested in building extensions with the new extensibility model coming in PI Vision 2018, we have some great opportunities coming up for you to get started.
+Stay tuned for more information on our upcoming Visualization Virtual Hackathon and the Building Symbols with PI Vision 2018 Extensibility developer lab at [PI World 2018][piworld].

 ## Getting Started
 ### Prerequisites
 * [Node][node] - install the current version
-* The `pi-vision-plugin-seed` source code
+* The `pi-vision-seed` source code
 * Editor of your choice [Visual Studio Code][vscode] is recommended

-First you must make a local copy of the pi-vision-plugin-seed project.
-If you have obtained this code from a git repository it is a good idea to copy the `pi-vision-plugin-seed` folder to a new location and rename it.
+First you must make a local copy of the pi-vision-seed project.
+If you have obtained this code from a git repository it is a good idea to copy the `pi-vision-seed` folder to a new location and rename it.
 Developing in the git cloned folder will track your changes as updates to the seed project itself which is probably not what you want.

 This project contains a single example display symbol to demonstrate symbol creation of `ExampleComponent`.
-It is assumed that developers using this seed project would remove this example when creating an actual plug-in symbols.
+It is assumed that developers using this seed project would remove this example when creating an actual extension symbols.

 > Note it's assumed all commands are run from a command prompt in your local and renamed folder.
 Commands are written in the Windows command line syntax, but all commands should work in a bash environment as well (just change your slashes)